A simplified M{\o}lmer-S{\o}rensen gate for the trapped ion quantum computer: Introduction

 Although Cirac and Zoller's original protocol is excellent, it is vulnerable to thermal noise caused by fluctuations of phonons at finite temperatures.
-(The phonon is the centre-of-mass vibrational mode of the ion chain in the trapped ion quantum computer.)
+(The phonon is the center-of-mass vibrational mode of the ion chain in the trapped ion quantum computer.)
 An attempt to resolve this problem was made in Refs.~\cite{Molmer1999,Sorensen1999} by M{\o}lmer and S{\o}rensen.
 The implementation of their gate was illuminating two ions with a bichromatic laser light individually and simultaneously.
 In this scenario, if we calculate a perturbation theory of interaction among two ions and the phonon mode, the first-order energy shift disappears and the second-order correction becomes essential.
 When we sum all second-order terms to which intermediate states contribute, miracle interference occurs and the total energy shift does not rely on the number of phonons at all.
-This fact indicates that the generation of the quantum entanglement between the two ions with M{\o}lmer--S{\o}rensen (MS) gate is nothing to do with the freedom of the phonon mode.
-Thus, even if the phonons obey the thermal distribution, the MS gate applied to the two ions does not suffer from thermal noise at all.
+Thus, even if the phonons obey the thermal distribution, the M{\o}lmer--S{\o}rensen (MS) gate applied to the two ions does not suffer from thermal noise at all.

 In this paper, we propose a simplified MS gate.
 We can realize this proposed gate by illuminating two ions A and B with monochromatic beams of the laser fields individually at the same time.
-The MS gate requires four laser beams in total.
-In contrast, to accomplish our proposed gate, we need only two laser beams, and this point is the advantage over the original MS gate.
+The MS gate requires two spatially separated bichromatic laser beams.
+In contrast, to accomplish our proposed gate, we need two monochromatic laser beams, and this point is the advantage over the original MS gate.
 Here, we describe the period of the time evolution of the wave function for the ions A and B caused by the proposed gate as $T_{0}(n)$, where $n$ represents the number of phonons in the initial state.
 If we let the execution time of the gate be equal to $T_{0}(n)/2$, it realizes the following transformation:

 where $|g\rangle$ and $|e\rangle$ are ground and excited states of the ions A and B respectively, $|n\rangle_{\mbox{ P}}$ is a number state of phonons, and $\varphi_{1}(n)$ and $\varphi_{2}(n)$ are specified functions of $n$ for the phases.
 We can show numerically that $T_{0}(n)\simeq T_{0}(0)+c n$ and $c$ is a small positive constant such as $c/T_{0}(0)\ll 1$.
 Moreover, if we let the execution time be equal to $T_{0}(n)/4$, the proposed gate generates entanglement as